serqco/qabstracts/README.md

 Setup issues for Mac users (Monterey 12.6.1) 2023-01-06, Gunnar
 - use `python3` instead of `python` when running scripts, see `procedure.md`.
 - if scripts fail with python issues, run `pip3 install -r requirements.txt` (use 'homebrew' if pip isn't already installed')

+TODO before running a similar study again:
+- extend the "not a sentence-end" heuristic:
+  "vs.", "et al.", ...
+- make sure we treat data as UTF-8 always